-Table 46: Global Clock Set-Up and Hold for LVCMOS25 Standard, With DCM
+Table 42: Global Clock Set-Up and Hold for LVCMOS25 Standard, With DCM

-Speed Grade 9
+9 Speed Grad le

-Description Symbol Device -7 -6 -5 Units
+Description Symbol Device -8 -7 -6 Units

 Input Setup and Hold Time Relative to Global Clock Input Signal for LVCMOS25 Standard.

-For data input with different standards, adjust the setup time delay by the values shown in IOB Input Switching Characteristics Standard Adjustments, page 92.
+For data input with different standards, adjust the setup time delay by the values shown in IOB Input Switching Characteristics Standard Adjustments, page 89.

 No Delay

-Global Clock and IFF with DCM T {PSDCM} /T {PHDCM} XC2VP2 ns
+Global Clock and IFF with DCM $T{PSDCM}/T{PHDCM}$ XC2VP2 ns

 XC2VP4 ns

 XC2VP7 ns

 XC2VP20 ns

-XC2VP30 ns

-XC2VP40 ns

 XC2VP50 ns

-XC2VP70 ns

-XC2VP100 ns

-XC2VP125 ns

-1. IFF = Input Flip-Flop or Latch

-2. Setup time is measured relative to the Global Clock input signal with the fastest route and the lightest load.
-Hold time is measured relative to the Global Clock input signal with the slowest route and heaviest load.

-3. DCM output jitter is already included in the timing calculation.
+- 1. IFF = Input Flip-Flop or Latch - 2.
+Setup time is measured relative to the Global Clock input signal with the fastest route and the lightest load.
+Hold time is measured relative to the Global Clock input signal with the slowest route and heaviest load. - 3.
+DCM output jitter is already included in the timing calculation.